vighneshiyer/research-notes/multi-level-sim/cache_functional_warmup.md

     - 16384B total cache size
     - 64 sets = 4 ways
     - 6 bits for offset, 6 bits for set index, 20 bits for tag = 32 bits (we have a 32-bit physically addressable space)
+- There is a 'resetting' sequence for the cache where all the tag bits are zeroed out
+    - This isn't implemented with a reset net in order to reduce reset fanout and to pack the valid bits inside the SRAM
+    - We should attempt to force state during 'resetting' and release right after 'resetting' falls

 #### Tag Array